lilgigs/lilgigs.github.io/README.md

  * I wanted to mimic two Droids interacting with each other but I came up short of my vision.
 	 - I wanted to incoorpoate more visiuals in the HTML and more sounds as responses.
  * I also tried to make the timing of the responses mimic a normal conversation flow with the use of timeouts.
  * I made use of includes functions rather than full sentence inputs because I thought that allowed more flexibilty in what you could type.
-This also can make for some weird input to responses.
+This also can make for some weird responses.
- * I am lowercasing inputs to make finding the correct reponse simpler but there is probably a better way.
+ * I am lowercasing inputs to make finding the correct response simpler but there is probably a better way.

 ## Unsolved Problems